 - Wraps: Grab a whole wheat or low carb wrap.
 Fill it with the curried tuna salad and any veggies you like.

 - Rice Bowls: While this may seem like an unexpected option, I actually love serving this over a bed of brown rice alongside some roasted veggies.
-Cauliflower is really delicious since it pairs so nicely with curry.
+Take inspiration from this Spicy Tuna Bowl, swapping in curry tuna salad.